ansible/terraform-provider-aap/README.md

 # Terraform Provider for Ansible Automation Platform (AAP)

 The AAP Provider allows Terraform to manage AAP resources.
-It present a more straightforward and robust means of executing automation jobs on infrastructure provisioned by Terraform, leveraging AAP jobs and workflows.
+It provides a means of executing automation jobs on infrastructure provisioned by Terraform, leveraging the AAP API to manage inventories and launch jobs.

 ## Requirements